May 3, 2019

-High stress levels may also weaken your immune system.
-Forest bathing reduces stress, thus enhancing the body’s natural defense system.
+High-stress levels may also weaken your immune system.
+Forest bathing reduces stress, thus enhancing the body’s natural defence system.
 Trees also release oils into the air, called phytoncides, inhaling these natural oils are known to help boost the immune system.
 Phytoncides are also linked with the creation of a type of white blood cell that supports immune system health and is linked to fighting infections and inflammation.

 How to forest bathe